TheOdinProject/curriculum/README.md

 <hr>
 **Help!
 How does this work?**

-Use this table of contents to navigate to whichever unit you're on.
+Use this table of contents to navigate to whichever unit you'd like to work on.
 If you're starting from scratch, start with "Becoming a Web Developer" and work your way forward from there.
 The whole curriculum currently lives in these text/html files on Github.
-The links will go live once the curriculum has been created for that unit.
+The links will go live once the curriculum is ready for that unit.